 Jones Day is a truly global law firm - probably the most integrated in the world.
-Our 2,400 lawyers across 41 locations worldwide have vast transactional and contentious experience and are at the forefront of globalisation and the advancement of the rule of law.
+Our 2,400 lawyers across 41 locations in major business and finance centres worldwide have vast transactional and contentious experience and are at the forefront of globalisation and the advancement of the rule of law.

-Jones Day has a policy of paying competitive salaries to its trainees and other benefits include private healthcare, subsidised health club membership, season ticket loan and group life cover.
+Jones Day has a policy of paying competitive salaries to its trainees and other benefits include private healthcare, personal pension, season ticket loan and group life cover.
 Assistance is also provided through law school.
-We recruit around 15 trainee solicitors each year.
+We recruit between 15 and 20 trainee solicitors each year.

 GDL and LPC fees paid and £8,000 maintenance.

-Jones Day offers its sponsored students the fast track LPC from mid-August to end February each year.
+Jones Day offers its sponsored students the fast track LPC from mid-August to mid March each year.
 The full year's maintenance grant remains unchanged at £8,000.
 Students will have the opportunity to take a six-month gap between concluding their LPC and commencing their training contract at Jones Day.

 The format of the placement scheme mirrors our unique training system and provides an opportunity to see how it works in practice.
 Students receive work simultaneously from all departments in the firm and there will be opportunities to attend client meetings and trainee solicitor seminars.
 Students are responsible for managing their own workload and are also encouraged to take part in the various social and sporting events.